 The successive offsets should be as far as possible from each other.
-Depending on how offsets are derived from the pseudo-random generator, the method can differ (examples are given below).
+Depending on how offsets are derived from the pseudo-random generator, the method can differ (examples are given in section 7.2.3.4).

 Reducing the choice to a limited number of evenly spaced positions (e.g., one out of 4) both ensures a minimal spacing and better scrambling, because the (finite) pseudo-random possibilities are spread over a small number of large displacements instead of many small (and potentially close) displacements.
 This has the additional benefit of enabling aligned reads of pattern memory in a practical implementation.